-The cost estimate for the sewer system is provided in Table 4.
+The cost estimate for the sewer system is provided in Table 5.
 Project costs include pipe costs, rock excavation, pump station capital costs, pump station operations and maintenance costs for 30 years, engineering/legal/admin fees (25%), and contingency (30%).
 Upgrades to the existing downstream systems are not included in the cost estimates.
+The cost of downstream impacts to Tualatin and CWS's existing sanitary sewer system are being included in the City's current SSMP, which will model and evaluate flow impacts from the Basalt Creek Planning Area.

-Pipe installation costs were gathered from the Tualatin Sewer Master Plan (2002) and escalated to 2016 dollars.
+Pipe installation costs were gathered from the Tualatin Sewer Master Plan (2002) and escalated.
+The costs are also consistent with the 2014 unit costs for new and upsized pipelines in the Wilsonville Wastewater Collection System Master Plan.
 The construction costs are based on pipe diameter and average depth of bury, and include the costs of manholes and service laterals.
-An average diameter of 8 inches was used for pipes in the Wilsonville service system and diameters of 8 inches (approximately 34,000 linear feet) and 10 inches (approximately 2,200 linear feet, located along the northwestern edge of the proposed system) were used for pipes in the Clean Water Services (CWS) service system, based on the preliminary sizing completed at the downstream connection points.
+An average diameter of 8 inches was used for pipes in the Wilsonville service system and diameters of 8 inches (approximately 34,000 linear feet) and 10 inches (approximately 2,200 linear feet, located along the northwestern edge of the proposed system) were used for pipes in the Tualatin service system, based on the preliminary sizing completed at the downstream connection points.
 All force mains were assumed to be 6 inches in diameter.
+The cost estimate includes the piping shown in Figure 1, which serves each property.
+If properties are subdivided in the future, additional piping will be required, generally at the cost of the developer.